 The pump handles this with ease.

 These are all questions that Bernard Preston found important to consider before making a start.
+So, what's your water innovation?

 Rainwater harvests a lot of gunge too.
-In order to keep your self priming pumps free from particulate matter the trap needs to be cleaned regularly.
+In order to keep your self-priming pumps free from particulate matter the trap needs to be cleaned regularly.
 It only takes about ten minutes, plus the time to syphon out the water; do it about once a month, or your water will start to smell.

 Those rainwater harvests are par for the course.
-Leaves collect in the gutters and dust falls on the roof; it can't be avoided.
+Leaves collect in the gutters and dust falls on the roof; it cannot be avoided.
 Otherwise you must use a filter to remove the particulate matter.

 After much debate we finally did away with the filter, and have no problems.